Which Degree is Right for Me?

 Tips for Applicants to Any Program of Study

-- Visit campuses to talk with faculty and current students and sit in on classes.
+- Visit campuses or schedule a virtual tour to talk with faculty and current students and sit in on classes.

 - Look at the relevant facilities, especially libraries, classrooms, computer labs and career services departments.